The Boy with the Amber Necklace

 "The position of his burial, the fact he's near Stonehenge, and the necklace all suggest he's of significant status."

 Tooth enamel forms in a child's first few years, so it stores a chemical record of the environment in which the individual grew up.
-Chemical tests on teeth from an ancient burial near Stonehenge indicate that the boy with the amber necklace grew up around the Mediterranean Sea.
-The bones belong to the teenager who died 3,550 years ago, who visited Stonehenge.
+Chemical tests on the young lad's teeth indicate that the boy with the amber necklace grew up around the Mediterranean Sea.
+The bones belong to the teenager who died 3,550 years ago, while visiting Stonehenge.
 At the time of the young boy's visit Stonehenge was already at least 1500 years old.
 The boy's virtually intact skeleton was discovered at Boscombe Down, a mile from Stonehenge, by Wessex Archaeology during a housing development.
-The remains were radiocarbon dated to around 1550BC – a time when the monument was already more than 1500 years old.

 "At the time when the boy with the amber necklace was buried, there were really no new technologies coming into Britain...
 We need to turn to look at why groups of people - because this is a youngster - made these long journeys.
 Dr. Fitzpatrick speculated: "They may have been travelling within family groups... they may be coming to visit Stonehenge because it was an incredibly famous and important place, as it is today.
 But we don't know the answer."